visgl/luma.gl/docs/api-reference/webgl/context/feature-checking.md

 To simplify detecting and working with conditionally available capabilities (or "features") luma.gl provides:

-* A set of functions (e.g. [`isWebGL2`](/docs/api-reference/webgl/context/is-webGL2.md), [`getFeatures`](/docs/api-reference/webgl/context/get-features.md) and [`hasFeatures`](/docs/api-reference/webgl/context/has-features.md), described in this document) that enable you to check if the application is currently running on an environment that supports a certain feature (regardless of whether it is supported through e.g. WebGL 2 or a WebGL 1 extension).
+* A set of functions that enable you to check if the application is currently running on an environment that supports a certain feature (regardless of whether it is supported through e.g. WebGL 2 or a WebGL 1 extension).

 In addition, luma.gl's WebGL classes transparently use WebGL extensions or WebGL 2 APIs as appropriate, meaning that the amount of conditional logic in application code can be kept to a minimum.
 Once you have established that a capability exists, luma.gl offers you one unified way to use it.